stardew-valley-dedicated-server/server/README.md

 ### Web VNC
 To connect to the web VNC, open your browser and navigate to `http://IP:VNC_PORT`.

 The settings panel on the left side can be used to set connection quality, compression level and scaling mode.
-The scaling mode `Remote Resizing` should should not be used, it tends to break the server and requires a restart to be fixed.
+The scaling mode `Remote Resizing` should not be used, it tends to break the server and requires a restart to be fixed.

 Copy and paste only works via the settings panel clipboard area.